Kangol was the largest hat manufacturer in the world, and probably remains one of the best known headwear brands.

 Around 120,000 berets a week were produced by 1957.
 About half of all civilian berets were exported.
 The British armed forces acquired around 10,000 berets a week.

 The end of national service in Britain in the early 1960s dramatically lessened the demand for berets.
-Kangol instead began to focus on exports and the fashion market.
+Kangol turned its attention to exports and the fashion market.
 A worldwide distribution network was established, and 70 percent of production was exported by 1964-5.

 A factory was opened in South Africa in 1965 with a productive capacity of 1.2 million berets a year, which would cover “the bulk” of demand in that market.